-The Company's Public Warrants are treated as liabilities and recorded at fair value in the Warrant liability line of the condensed consolidated balance sheet.
-Any changes in fair value are recorded in the changes in fair value of warrants line of the condensed consolidated statements of income and comprehensive income.
+The Company's Public Warrants were treated as liabilities and recorded at fair value in the Warrant liability line of the consolidated balance sheet.
+Any changes in fair value were recorded in the changes in fair value of warrants line of the consolidated statements of income (loss) and comprehensive income (loss).
 Please see Note 12 for further detail.
-No Public Warrants have been redeemed as of September 30, 2022 or December 31, 2021.
+No Public Warrants were redeemed as of December 31, 2022.